 RBD –Randomized block design

 Randomized Block Design is an experimental design that divides the experiment into small units called blocks.
-Random experiments are run on each block, and the results are analyzed using the analysis of variance technique (ANOVA).
+Random experiments are run on each block, and the results are analyzed using the unit of analysis of variance technique (ANOVA).
 RBD originated in the agricultural sector.

 LSD – Latin square design